github/training-kit/paths/git-trouble/fc-setup.md

   :metal: You're ready to rock! :guitar:

   ## New UI Addition
-  Look :eyes: for the drop these drop downs throughout the course:
+  Look :eyes: for these drop downs throughout the course:

   ![](/on-demand/images/push-dropdowns.png){: .align-center}